Edward Chen (politician)

 Edward Chen Kwan-yiu (陳坤耀), CBE, GBS, JP (born 14 January 1945, Hong Kong) was the President of Lingnan University of Hong Kong.

 He is now an Honorary Professor and Distinguished Fellow of the Centre of Asian Studies at the University of Hong Kong (HKU).
 He is a non-executive director of Wharf Holdings.
-He graduated with a Bachelor of Economics degree at the HKU in 1967.
-He then pursue further studies overseas at Oxford University (Linacre College), where he earned his M.Phil and D.Phil degrees in economics.
+He graduated with a Bachelor of Economics degree from HKU in 1967.
+He then pursued further studies at Linacre College, Oxford, where he earned his M.Phil and D.Phil degrees in economics.
 He returned to HKU to be an Assistant Lecturer and then Chair Professor from 1970 to 1995.
-He left HKU to take the role of the President of Lingnan University in 1995 until he retired in 2007.
+He left HKU to take on the role of President of Lingnan University in 1995 until he retired in 2007.

 He was a member of the Legislative Council of Hong Kong and the Executive Council of Hong Kong.
 He was a member of the Hong Kong Basic Law Consultative Committee and the chairman of the Hong Kong Consumer Council.